Renting vs. Buying a Home: Things to Think About

 (FDIC Consumer News)

-With housing prices still low in many areas and a favorable mortgage-rate environment, people who don’t own their home may be thinking about buying instead of renting.
+With a favorable mortgage-rate environment, people who don’t own their home may be thinking about buying instead of renting.
 Here are points to consider:

 Freedom to move: If you unexpectedly need to find less-expensive housing or move to a different location, as a renter you won’t have to worry about the risk of selling a home for less money than you paid for it.
 This situation of owing more than your home is worth could occur if there were an over-supply of housing on the market.
 And, if you are already planning to move in just a few years, renting is often a better choice financially.
 “Even if the value of your home goes up during that short time period, the costs associated with selling it would likely exceed your profits,” said Evelyn Manley, a Senior Consumer Affairs Specialist at the FDIC.